Engishiki: History

 Fujiwara no Tokihira began the task, but work stalled when he died four years later in 909.
 His brother Fujiwara no Tadahira continued the work in 912 eventually completing it in 927.

-After a number of revisions, the work was used as a basis for reform starting in 967.
+While the Engishiki was presented to the throne in 927, it was not used as a basis for enacting policy until 967.
+Possible reasons for this delay in application include a need for it to be revised, the fact that it was simply a record of already existing systems, and also that some of those systems functioned in name only.

 Contents

 The text is 50 volumes in lengths and is organized by department: